-- Child protection records are stored centrally and securely by the Designated Safeguarding Lead. - electronic records are 'protected' and are accessible only by nominated individuals - o written records are stored in a locked cabinet. - Child protection records are not kept with a child's academic record. - Staff are aware that they must make a record of child protection concerns and that records must be signed and dated.
+- Child protection records are stored centrally and securely on CPoms by the Designated Safeguarding Lead. - electronic records are 'protected' and are accessible only by nominated individuals - written records are stored in a locked cabinet. - Child protection records are not kept with a child's academic record. - Staff are aware that they must make a record of child protection concerns on CPoms

-All records need to be given to the Designated Safeguarding Lead promptly.
+On CPoms, child protection concerns should be assigned to the headteacher and linked to the deputy safeguarding leads.
+All written records need to be given to the Designated Safeguarding Lead promptly.
 No copies should be retained by the member of staff or volunteer.